hadesrofl/SysArchReport/PITCHME.md

-### An Overview and Comparison of Designs of Architectures for Seamless System Reconfiguration
+### An Overview and Comparison of State of the Art Methodologies for the upcoming challenges of industrial digitization
-New Concepts, Methods and Technologies to take on the challenge of the new industrial revolution

 ---?include=content/Motivation.md